 Around Midnight things were beginning to heat up and we were receiving almost continual call for fire from the Marines.
 The three 5"/54 Mod 10 gun mounts were performing excellent as they had been doing since our arrival in Vietnam on the 2nd of January.
 They were new guns and the T.J. was the only ship to use them in Vietnam.
 The Captain, CMDR Pidgeon made it clear to everyone that since the T.J. had fired the first round in Vietnam we were also going to fire the last.
 By 0400 we had all three guns firing continually and everyone was getting pretty excited.
 At approx. 0545 Mount 52 experienced a major equipment casualty to the breech block area (sheared Breech operating shaft) which put it out of commission with no hope of repair due to the nonavailability of parts on board.
 By this time we were running low on ammunition and shifted all the ammo from Mt 2 to Mt 3 and Mt 1.

-20 Minutes later Mt 3 experinced a major equipment casualty to its empty case ejector system and all available mount personnel started canabalizing Mt 52 for the parts needed to get Mt 3 back up.
-But we knew that it would be almost impossible to accomplish the swap in time for the 0800 cease fire.
+20 Minutes later Mt 3 experienced a major equipment casualty to its empty case ejector system and all available mount personnel started cannibalizing Mt 52 for the parts needed to get Mt 3 back up.
+But we knew that it would be almost impossible to accomplish the swap in time for the 0800 cease-fire.
 But try we did.

-It was and will always be moments like that, that I will always remember and hold dear to my heart.
+It was and will always be moments like that, which I will always remember and hold dear to my heart.
 We had the best crew, Captain and ship in the Seventh Fleet.

 Thought you might be interested in hearing the story of the last round of Naval Gunfire Support fired in Vietnam.
 To my knowledge there is no official record of these particulars as I have relayed them to you.
 Hope you enjoyed.